xirhxq/python-common-utils/README.md

    ./docker/run_docker.sh
    ```

-The `run_docker.sh` script will automatically execute all unit tests within the container.
+The `run_docker.sh` script will execute all unit tests, including examples from the `examples/` directory.

 ## Contributing

 Contributions are welcome!
-Please ensure your code passes all tests before submitting a pull request (PR).
+Please ensure that your code passes all tests before submitting a pull request (PR).

 ## License